pdxiv/pdxiv.github.io/adventshark_reference.md

 at | Passes if the player is in the selected room.
 It fails if the player is in any other room. carried | Passes is the player is carrying the selected object.
 It fails if the selected object is in this room or any other room. counter eq | Passes if the counter is equal to the number.
 It fails if the counter is not equal to the number. counter gt | Passes if the counter is greater than the number.
-It fails if the counter is less than or equal to the number.
-See the description of the counter later. counter le | Passes if the counter is less than or equal to the number.
+It fails if the counter is less than or equal to the number. counter le | Passes if the counter is less than or equal to the number.
 It fails if the counter is greater than the number.
 See the description of the counter later. exists | Fails if the selected object is in room 0 (the storeroom).
 It passes if the object is in any other room. flag | Passes if the numbered flag-bit is set.
 It fails if the flag-bit is cleared.
 See the description later for flag-bits.